Deployment¶

 | Single binary | Frontend assets (admin dashboard and guard page) are embedded via Go's go:embed |

-| Configuration | Via config/config.yaml or environment variables |
+| Configuration | Via config/config.yaml for runtime settings; .env for build-time paths |

 | Graceful shutdown | Handles SIGINT/SIGTERM signals for clean shutdown |